Sample Chapters from

 Anya paused in her search, resting a sympathy-laden gaze on Llew.

 “It’s what happens, Llew.
 I always knew my husband would be chosen for me.
+The gods know there wasn’t anyone suitable in Cheer.
 I got lucky, I guess.”

 That was a surprise to hear.
 When they’d first arrived in Rakun, Anya hadn’t exactly been overjoyed at the age gap between herself and her intended.
-Sure, she’d known Gaemil was older, but after travelling several weeks with Jonas and the cousins, Alvaro and Cassidy – three very attractive men only a handful of years her senior – meeting the somewhat portly, somewhat balding thirty-something lord had come as a bit of a shock for Anya, to say the least.
+Sure, she’d known Gaemil was older, but after travelling several weeks with Jonas, Alvaro, and Cassidy—three men only a handful of years her senior and of some physical appeal—meeting the somewhat portly, somewhat balding thirty-something lord had come as a bit of a shock for Anya, to say the least.

 Anya smiled as if she’d been reading Llew’s thoughts.